cagancaliskan/emplytics/DOCUMENTATION.md

 ## 7. Conclusion

 The **AI-Powered Open Source Resume System** offers an intelligent and automated hiring solution.
 By integrating traditional resume parsing, AI-driven interview sessions, and advanced candidate-job matching techniques, the system provides a comprehensive and data-driven approach to recruitment.

-This documentation serves as a detailed technical and practical guide for understanding and explaining the project in professional or interview settings.